harilvfs/rdevs/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you want to help improve Rdevs, please fork the repository and submit a pull request.
+If you want to help improve **Rdevs**, please check the **[CONTRIBUTING.md](https://github.com/harilvfs/rdevs/blob/main/.github/CONTRIBUTING.md)** for the contribution guide.

 ## License 📄